machikania/phyllosoma/ResTouch/README.md

 GP29 ADC3
 ```
 ## Using Keyboard
 The phyllosoma_kb.uf2 firmware supports using USB keyboard.
-Connect the USB keyboard to micro B socket of Raspberry Pi pico (or Pico W) through an USB-OTG cable, and supply 5V power to VBUS pin (#40).
+Connect the USB keyboard to micro B socket of Raspberry Pi pico (or Pico W) through an USB-OTG cable with power port.

 ## Using arrow keys for button function
-The four arrow keys and space/enter keys of keyboard emulate button functions of MachiKania.
+The four arrow keys and S/F keys of keyboard emulate button functions of MachiKania.
 To change the assignment (which keys are used for which button), edit MACHIKAP.INI (EMULATEBUTTONxx=yyy etc).

 ## LCD settings
 To adjust direction of LCD, set "HORIZONTAL", "VERTICAL", "LCD180TURN", or "LCD90TURN" in MACHIKAP.INI.